Why artists like Bruce Springsteen, John Legend and Bob Dylan are suddenly selling their catalogues

 What exactly are these musicians selling?

 First, it’s important to understand that for most songs, there are two distinct copyrights.
-There’s the song composition (the arrangement of the music and the lyrics), and there’s the actual tangible sound recording of the music (known as the “master”).
+There’s the song composition (the arrangement of the music and the lyrics), and there’s the tangible sound recording of the music (known as the “master”).

 Often, these copyrights are owned by different entities.
 Let’s examine the case of Taylor Swift.
 Her original contract with the label Big Machine was common for a young artist: It gave the label the copyright to her sound recordings, while she retained the copyright to her compositions.